freenas/freenas-docs/userguide/system.rst

 In the example shown in
 :numref:`Figure %s <mirror_boot_dev_fig>`,
-the user has clicked
+the user has navigated
-:menuselection:`System --> Boot --> Status`
+:menuselection:`System --> Boot`,
-to display the current status of the boot device.
+hovered |ui-menu|, and clicked the :guilabel:`Status` option to display the current status of the boot device.
 The example indicates that there is currently one device, *ada0p2*, its status is *ONLINE*, and it is currently the only boot device as indicated by the word *stripe*.
-To create a mirrored boot device, click :guilabel:`More Options` then :guilabel:`Attach`.
+To create a mirrored boot device, click |ui-options| then :guilabel:`attach`.
 If another device is available, it appears in the :guilabel:`Member disk` drop-down menu.
 Select the desired device.

 The :guilabel:`Use all disk space` checkbox gives control of how much of the new device is made available to ZFS.
 The default is unchecked,